-Change boot Java runtime for PyCharm
+Change the boot Java runtime of the IDE

 As a Java application, PyCharm includes JetBrains Runtime (based on OpenJDK 11), which is used by default.
 It is recommended to run PyCharm using JetBrains Runtime, which fixes various known OpenJDK and Oracle JDK bugs, and provides better performance and stability.
 However, in some cases you may be required to use another Java runtime or a specific version of JetBrains Runtime.